What is a dry beer or sake? Asahi Super Dry Beer vs non-dry beer, sake, and dry sake

 Asahi Super Dry Beer Tasting Workshop 2

 In a nutshell, 'dry' means that the beer or sake taste drops off, ends or disappears from your palate quickly.
-I believe people would describe that as the malty or grainy taste.
-For non-dry sake or beer, the taste lingers for a good 5 to 10 seconds.
-When it is dry, it is shorter, like 3 seconds.
-So naturally, super dry means the taste fades super quickly.
+I believe people would describe that as the malty or grain taste.
+For non-dry sake or beer, the taste lingers for a good 5 to 10 seconds, like I experienced for the normal sake.
+When it is dry, it is shorter, like 3 seconds, which was the length of the "dry" sake's taste lingering on my palate.

 Sampling dry vs not dry sake and beer